Contact Us (323) 433-9967

 Legal fees in employment lawsuits vary based on the specifics of each case, the location, and the law firm or attorney involved.
 The primary types of legal fees for an employment lawyer cost include retainer fees, hourly rates, and flat fees.

 A retainer fee is the upfront cost to secure the services of an employment attorney.
-It is best viewed as a down payment which the employment lawyer deducts hourly charges as they accrue.
+It is best viewed as a down payment, in which the employment lawyer deducts hourly charges as they accrue.
 A retainer fee is common in complex cases where the legal work is extensive and prolonged.

-Many employment attorneys charge by the hour for employment lawsuits which is where hourly rates come in.
-The hourly rate for defending employment lawsuits can range widely, often from $150 to $1000 per hour or more.
+Many employment attorneys charge by the hour for employment lawsuits, which is where hourly rates come in.
+If an employment attorney charges on an hourly basis, it can range from $300 to $1,500 per hour.
+However, the cost of an employment lawyer working on a contingency basis would be 30% to 40% of the settlement amount.
 The cost hinges on the experience of the employment lawyer, the law firm’s prestige, and the geographic location of the employment case.

 However, some employment lawyers may offer flat fees for their specific services.
 This is less common in employment lawsuits due to the unpredictable nature of these cases.
 Flat fees are more suitable for straightforward tasks with a predictable amount of work.